hoelsner/product-database/README.md

 [the Ansible installation guide for details](http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine)).
 On the Ansible control machine, you need to perform the following steps:

- 1. install python2 ,ansible and invoke
+ 1. install python2, Ansible and invoke
  2. clone the code repository from GitHub
  3. run the invoke deploy task (just a task runner to simplify the execution)